 A short film to accompany the exhibition has been created by Written in Film and can be viewed here.
+(It is 10 minutes long)

 The exhibition is a partnership between Royal Observatory Edinburgh, Museums & Galleries Edinburgh, University of Edinburgh and the Astronomical Society of Edinburgh.
 The exhibition is part of the celebration of Charles Piazzi Smyth's 200th anniversary including a series of public talks, a citizen science experiment with the One O' Clock Gun, Lauriston Castle lecture; 'Stars, Time and Mountains' and a Symposium at the Royal Society of Edinburgh.
-More events and more information at www.piazzismyth.org